mayhemheroes/nickel/rfcs/004-typechecking.md

 ```

 Unfortunately, we don't have yet a good characterization of this as a property
-of the declarative type system or type inference .
-It is an informal guideline,
+of the declarative type system or declarative type inference.
+It is an informal
-which is only reflected in the algorithmic type inference for now.
+guideline, which is only reflected in the algorithmic type inference for now.

 ### Polymorphism and subtyping